tlwilliams895/curriculum-docs/src/guide/admonitions.rst

 Admonition Usage
 ----------------

 Strive to use admonitions consistently.
-Admonitions are effective only when the enhance the readibility of a text.
+Admonitions are effective only when they enhance the readibility of a text.
 If admonition usage is inconsistent, then readers will learn to ignore the titles, decreasing the effectiveness of all admonitions.

 .. note::